gildesmarais/website/_posts/2020-04-10-working-productively.md

 - the <q>old</q>  trackpad
 - the <q>old</q>  wireless keyboard with _International Layout_[^1]
 - a laptop stand to move the machine above the level where I place fluid containers
-- a desk-pad
+- a transparent desk-pad to place cheat sheets below it

 Usually I'm wearing a Bose QC15 headphone with Airmod for bluetooth connectivity.
 The headphones are with me for seven years.
 I use them every working day for at least 6 hours.
-Despite their age they are in a good state.
-Some parts wear out, so I've replaced the ear cushions multiple times and the headband once with after market parts for a few Euros.
+Despite their age they are in good shape.
+Some parts wear out and thus I've replaced the ear cushions multiple times and the headband once with after market parts for a few Euros.
 The headphones cause an aura of silence around me and are super comfortable.[^2] They run with one AAA battery (!).

 For the wireless devices I have a box of fully charged AA and AAA rechargeable batteries in reach.